mohe2015/not-grocy-server/docs/kubernetes/kubeadm/README.md

 p
 q
 reboot
-# now we have soem free space
+# now we have some free space

+kubectl uncordon kubernetes-node-1

+# TODO do the same with the two other nodes

 # install rook

-kubectl uncordon kubernetes-node-1